pytorch/PiPPy/examples/inference/README.md

-## PIPPY Inference For Large Models
+## PiPPY Inference For Large Models

-pippy helps to run very large models for inference by splitting the model into mutliple stages running on multiple GPUs. pippy make this easier by providing a Auto split API that automate this process for user.
+PiPPY helps to run very large models for inference by splitting the model into mutliple stages running in multiple GPUs.
+PiPPY make this easier by providing a auto split API that automates this process for user.

 ### How it works

-pippy split your model into multiple stages, each stage gets loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0 to the last rank.
-Results are being returned to rank0 as its runing the pipedriver.
+PiPPY splits your model into multiple stages, each stage loaded on one gpu then the input batch will be furhter divided into micro-batches and run through the splits from rank0 to the last rank.
+Results are being returned to rank0 as its runing the PipelineDriver.
 Please read more here [Link to the main readme]

-### pippy support arbitary checkpoint splitting
+### PiPPY support arbitary checkpoint splitting

-Unlike most of the available sollutions that they need to know the model architecture beforehand, pippy supports any arbitary PyTorch model checkpoints.
+Unlike most of the available solutions that they need to know the model architecture beforehand, PiPPY supports arbitary PyTorch checkpoints.

-* Pippy supports both manual splitting and auto_split.
+* PiPPY supports both manual splitting and auto split.
-* auto_split support both equal_size and threshod policies.
+* Auto split support both equal_size and threshod policies.
-* Pippy use FX to trace and split the model.
+* PiPPY use FX to trace and split the model.

-#### How to Use pippy for inference
+### How to Use PiPPY for inference

 **Define a function such as run_master() and add the followings to it.**